gianfrancodemarco/site/content/posts/dumb-db-3.md

 - an **AST** definition for DumbDB's SQL
 - a **parser** that applies the grammar rules to the list of tokens to produce the AST

+Many libraries are available to help with the implementation of a parser such as [PLY](https://www.dabeaz.com/ply/), but we will implement our own parser from scratch.

 | Component | Input | Output |
 |-----------|-------|--------|
 | Parser | List of tokens | Abstract Syntax Tree |